Sid Griffin: Career

 He briefly played in the punk band Death Wish before joining Shelley Ganz to form the Unclaimed in 1979.
 Steeped in the garage band ethos of the 1960s, the Unclaimed released a self-titled four-track EP on the Moxie label in September 1980, which included the early Griffin compositions "Time to Time" and "Deposition Central".

 Griffin left the Unclaimed in November 1981, along with band's bassist Barry Shank, to form the nascent Long Ryders, adding Greg Sowders on drums and, after a period of searching, guitarist Stephen McCarthy.
 Shank resigned from the band to pursue a doctoral degree after a year, and British musician Des Brewer took over on bass in time for the Long Ryders' debut EP, 10-5-60 (1983).
-Tom Stevens, suggested by Carla Olson, then replaced Brewer and joined Griffin, Sowders and McCarthy for the Long Ryders' Native Sons (1984), the band's first full-length album on Frontier Records, and two subsequent major label releases, State of Our Union (1985) and Two-Fisted Tales (1987), on Island Records.
+Tom Stevens then replaced Brewer and joined Griffin, Sowders and McCarthy for the Long Ryders' Native Sons (1984), the band's first full-length album on Frontier Records, and two subsequent major label releases, State of Our Union (1985) and Two-Fisted Tales (1987), on Island Records.
 The Long Ryders broke up in December 1987.
 In January 2016, the European label Cherry Red Records released a four-CD box set, Final Wild Songs, comprising the band's original three full-length albums, their one EP, various rarities and demos, and a 15-song live Benelux radio performance.
 The label also put out expanded, multi-disc versions in 2018 of State of Our Union and Two-Fisted Tales.

 As the Americana music movement took hold in subsequent years, the Long Ryders' reputation flourished, with the band frequently cited as the godfathers of the genre.
 Periodic one-off band reunions also spurred interest, leading to short tours in Europe and occasional shows in America.
-These performances and the desire to play new material led to a formal relaunching of the Long Ryders, with a new album, Psychedelic Country Soul, arriving in early 2019 on the Cherry Red label in Europe and Omnivore in the U.S. Psychedelic Country Soul became No. 1 on the Americana/Alt-Country chart in the U.K. and topped Amazon UK’s Americana sales chart also.
+These performances and the desire to play new material led to a formal relaunching of the Long Ryders, with a new album, Psychedelic Country Soul, arriving in early 2019 on the Cherry Red label in Europe and Omnivore in the U.S. Psychedelic Country Soul became No. 1 on the Americana/Alt-Country chart in the U.K. and topped Amazon UK's Americana sales chart also.